This article lists commonly asked questions about using Azure Database Migration Service together with related answers.

 Why is my Azure Database Migration Service unavailable or stopped?

-If the user explicitly stops Azure Database Migration Service (DMS) or if the service is inactive for a period of 24 hours, the service will be in a stopped or auto paused state.
-In each case, the service will be unavailable and in a stopped status.
+If the user explicitly stops Azure Database Migration Service (DMS) or if the service is inactive for 24 hours, the service is in a stopped or auto paused state.
+In each case, the service is unavailable and in a stopped status.
 To resume active migrations, restart the service.

 Are there any recommendations for optimizing the performance of Azure Database Migration Service?